pnpranavrao/kivycontest/readme.md

 * Write a blog post detailing all your 'aha!' moments and what you thought was missing from the (pretty comprehensive) documentation.
     : e.g : Using FloatLayout as the start screen and the root widget was a definite Aha! moment.
 I struggled around for hours trying how to invoke different screens and then I stumbled across FloatLayout in one of the test apps.
 * Research up a proper software licence for this project.

+### Credits

+* The music track is Daft Punk's "Derezzed".
+(Great music!)
+* Most of the images I have used in the game are from free wallpapers released around the movie Tron.